ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> > @api {v1} /email/exchange POST /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/dkim/{selectorName}/enable
 >>
 >>
->> - `organizationName`: Enter the name of your Exchange platform, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
+>> - `organizationName`: Enter the name of your Exchange service, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
 >> - `selectorName`: Enter the name of the selector you want to switch to. <br>
->> - `exchangeService`: Enter the name of your Exchange platform, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
+>> - `exchangeService`: Enter the name of your Exchange service, which is in the form of "hosted-zz111111-1" or "private-zz11111-1". <br>
->> - `domainName`: Enter the domain name attached to your Exchange platform. <br>
+>> - `domainName`: Enter the domain name attached to your Exchange service. <br>
 >>
 > **Email Pro**
 >> To switch to the second selector, use the following API call: